I’m going to write about something stupid I did once.

 I make a jackass out of myself quite a lot, but that was one of the most jackassy times in my life.
 And I honestly had had no idea because I was so intent on getting in the left lane.

 And apparently the funeral procession I’d busted into was for this sweet old lady who was struck and killed by a police officer doing a high-speed chase.
 Everyone loved her and it was a horrible, horrible tragedy when she died.

-And then some crazy bitch ruined the funeral with her road rage.
+And then some crazy terrible driver ruined the funeral with her impatience.